JennEYoon/deep-learning/aima4/aima_24_25_notes.md

 Then the middle word parts-of-speech task is output.
 This method is good for downstream tasks, but not good for training initial language model.
 Does not guarantee a particular feature will be learned given a particular vocabulary, word corpus 100,000 example.

-### Chp 24 Language Models
+### Chp 24 Natural Language Processing:

-Manually creating language model using rules, without self learning.
+First talks about manually creating language model using rules, without machine learning.